Rochechouart impact structure

 Rochechouart impact structure or Rochechouart astrobleme is an impact structure in France.
-Erosion has over the millions of years has mostly destroyed its impact crater, the initial surface expression of the asteroid impact leaving highly deformed bedrock and fragments of the crater's floor as evidence of it.
+Erosion has over the millions of years mostly destroyed its impact crater, the initial surface expression of the asteroid impact, leaving highly deformed bedrock and fragments of the crater's floor as evidence of it.

-In 2008, the French State acknowledged the heritage value of the Rochechouart impact structure creating the “Réserve Naturelle Nationale de l’astroblème de Rochechouart-Chassenon” on 12 sites representative of characteristics geological features of the impact structure.
+In 2008, the French State acknowledged the heritage value of the Rochechouart impact structure creating the “Réserve Naturelle Nationale de l’astroblème de Rochechouart-Chassenon” on 12 sites representative of characteristic geological features of the impact structure.

 Location

 Named after the town of Rochechouart, the Rochechouart impact structure is located on the western margin of the French Massif Central near the city of Limoges, approximately 350 km south of Paris.
 Rochechouart (population about 3800) is built with rocks created or modified by the impact (impactites).
 Chassenon, a third of the size of Rochechouart, is also built of impactites.
 Impactite was used 2000 years ago for building Chassenon's monumental Roman baths of Cassinomagus.

 Rochechouart impact structure is traversed by an administrative boundary separating the Charente and Haute-Vienne departments.
 The name of Chassenon (in Charente) was added to Rochechouart (in Haute-Vienne) for naming the Natural Reserve for political reasons aimed at obtaining larger support from both departments.